Detailed Jarzynski Equality applied on a Logically Irreversible Procedure

 The setup has already been described in a previous article \cite{ref:Nous} and we recall here only the main features.

-A custom-built vertical optical tweezers is used to realize a two-state system: a silica bead (radius $R = 1 \mu m$) is trapped at the focus of a laser beam (wavelength $1024 nm$) which is rapidly switched (at a rate of $10 kHz$) between two positions (separated by $1.45 \mu m$) using an acousto-optic deflector.
-A disk-shaped cell ($18 mm$ in diameter, $1 mm$ in depth) is filled with a solution of beads dispersed in bidistilled water at low concentration.
-The bead used for the experiment is trapped by the laser and moved into the center of the cell (with gap $\sim 80 \mu m$) to avoid all interactions with other beads.
-The trapped bead feels a double-well potential with a central barrier varying from $2 k_{B}T$ to more than $8 k_{B}T$ depending on the power of the laser (see figure \ref{fig:potential}, \textbf{a} and \textbf{b}).
+A custom-built vertical optical tweezers is used to realize a two-state system: a silica bead (radius $R = \SI{1}{\micro\meter}$) is trapped at the focus of a laser beam (wavelength \SI{1024}{\nano\meter}) which is rapidly switched (at a rate of \SI{10}{kHz}) between two positions (separated by \SI{1.45}{\micro\meter}) using an acousto-optic deflector.
+A disk-shaped cell (\SI{18}{\milli\meter} in diameter, \SI{1}{\milli\meter} in depth) is filled with a solution of beads dispersed in bidistilled water at low concentration.
+The bead used for the experiment is trapped by the laser and moved into the center of the cell (with gap $\sim \SI{80}{\micro\meter}$) to avoid all interactions with other beads.
+The bead is trapped at $\SI{25}{\micro\meter}$ above the bottom surface of the cell, it feels a double-well potential with a central barrier varying from $2 k_{\text{B}}T$ to more than $8 k_{\text{B}}T$ depending on the power of the laser (see figure \ref{fig:potential}, \textbf{a} and \textbf{b}).
 The left well is called ``0'' and the right well ``1''.
-The position of the bead is tracked using a fast camera with a resolution of $108 nm$ per pixel, which after treatment gives the position with a precision greater than $10 nm$.
-The trajectories of the bead are sampled at $502 Hz$.
+The position of the bead is tracked using a fast camera with a resolution of \SI{108}{\nano\meter} per pixel, which after treatment gives the position with a precision greater than \SI{10}{\nano\meter}.
+The trajectories of the bead are sampled at \SI{502}{\hertz}.

 The logical operation performed by our experiment is the erasure procedure.
-This procedure brings the system initially in one random state (0 or 1 with same probability) in one chosen state (e.g. 0).
+This procedure brings the system initially in one unknown state (0 or 1 with same probability) in one chosen state (e.g. 0).
 It is done experimentally in the following way.